 - Defending others or property

-Other Offenses Associated with Family Violence
+What are Other Offenses Associated with Family Violence?

 In situations where the alleged attacker prevents an adult, or a child younger than 13, from leaving using force, threat, or abduction, the state can file a felony false imprisonment charge.
 If someone holds a person against their will, the state can charge felony kidnapping.
 The state can also file sexual assault and battery and aggravated stalking charges if those behaviors are part of any alleged act of domestic violence.